LucasLopesLedur/perifericos/README.md

 # Perifericos
-This API RESTful was made in Golang, Refers to a store of peripherals for computers
+This application was made in Golang, Refers to a store of peripherals for computers

 # JSON
 The JSON that was used is this ↓